dbopssolutions/RDS-Monitoring-Solutions/README.md

 6. Postgres SQL

-In this article, we will discuss various methods of monitoring RDS in AWS with native functionality such as:
+In this article, we will discuss various methods of monitoring RDS in AWS with native functionalities such as:

 1. RDS Service Monitoring
 2. RDS Enchanced Monitoring
 3. Audit logging
 4. AWS Cloudwatch Alarms
 5. AWS Cloudwatch Events & Notifications

+Authors:
+Velu Natarajan
+Vignesh Balasubramanian